Notes

 she/her

 Layla Khan-Hickman is an Emmy-nominated documentary filmmaker.
-She will graduate from the University of Alabama with a degree in communication and information sciences.
+She will graduate from The University of Alabama with a degree in communication and information sciences.
 She is also a Witt Fellow with the Dr. Robert E. Witt University Fellows Program, where she studies social innovation and leadership.
 Layla works in the Management Office at Theatre Tuscaloosa where she handles marketing and communications.
-She also works as a producer with the Digital Media Center at the University of Alabama.
+She also works as a producer with the Digital Media Center at The University of Alabama.
 Layla has always loved the performing arts and loves working with theatrical people every day.

-Lyndell T McDonald
+Lyndell T. McDonald

 *